 Yup, all cultures are quirky, but understanding these quirks could make your adventure a whole lot less embarrassing.

-Here are 5 meanings of common gestures that are helpful to be aware of:
+5 meanings of common gestures

 3. Do you ever put your feet up on a chair or kick a door closed?
 Don’t do it in Thailand, India, Japan or parts of France unless you want to get a reputation for being rude.
 In these cultures, the foot is considered to be the lowest and dirtiest part of the body so unless you are getting a famous Thai foot rub, keep the soles of your feet firmly planted on the ground when out in public.